Virginia Beach Police Scanner: Virginia's Largest City

 3M+ Annual Tourists

-The Virginia Beach Police Department employs approximately 800 sworn officers serving 497 square miles - one of the largest land areas of any U.S. city.
-The department balances resort town policing with suburban and rural law enforcement needs.
+VBPD has roughly 800 sworn officers covering 497 square miles, one of the largest land areas of any U.S. city.
+It handles resort town crowds at the oceanfront and suburban and rural calls inland, sometimes on the same shift.

 The 2019 Municipal Center Shooting

-On May 31, 2019, a city employee killed 12 people and wounded four others at the Virginia Beach Municipal Center.
-This tragedy profoundly affected the community and prompted security reviews:
+On May 31, 2019, a city employee shot and killed 12 people and wounded four others at the Virginia Beach Municipal Center.
+The attack prompted security reviews across city operations:

-• Enhanced building security: Access controls and threat assessment protocols
+• Access controls and threat assessment protocols were tightened across city buildings.

-• Tactical encryption: Increased use of encrypted channels for SWAT and sensitive operations
+• Encrypted channels were expanded for SWAT and sensitive operations.

-• Preserved dispatch access: Main patrol and dispatch channels remain accessible
+• Main patrol and dispatch channels were kept accessible to the public.

-• Independent investigation: Scanner recordings helped verify the official timeline
+• Scanner recordings helped independently verify the official timeline of events.

 Current Encryption Status